friend of mine told me yesterday that he believed we should have the right to assisted suicide in cases in which pain has grown unbearable.

 Author's Follow-up: April 21, 2023

-Prohibitionists will say that I'm "glorifying drugs," but unlike them, I'd rather see a suicide risk addiction and arrest than to kill themselves.
+Prohibitionists will say that I'm 'glorifying drugs,' but unlike them, I'd rather see a suicide risk addiction and arrest than to kill themselves.
 Moreover these risks, both of addiction and arrest, are products of the Drug War, not of drugs.
 And a person can stage a comeback from addiction -- at least if mother nature is free again and we leverage her mind-healing powers to the hilt -- whereas no one has yet staged a comeback from suicide9.

 Author's Follow-up: January 30, 2024

-Even when effective psychoactive drugs are still technically legal, psychiatrists never think of employing them, partly due to the stigma that is attached to them thanks to the Drug War ideology of substance demonization and partly thanks to a materialist dogma which tells them they must treat "the real problem," not merely make the client happy -- which in practice means a laborious, lengthy, expensive and failure-prone process.
+Even when effective psychoactive drugs are still technically legal, psychiatrists never think of employing them, partly due to the stigma that is attached to them thanks to the Drug War ideology of substance demonization and partly thanks to a materialist dogma which tells them they must treat 'the real problem,' not merely make the client happy -- which in practice means a laborious, lengthy, expensive and failure-prone process.
 Moreover such therapists completely ignore the therapeutic value of happiness -- and anticipation of happiness -- that drug use can provide, not to mention the virtuous circle that this can create: drug use increases happiness and contentedness, which increase one's performance levels in life, which increases one's happiness, etc. Depression is stubborn in the States only because therapists are blind to common-sense psychology.

-For even though most psychoactive drugs have been outlawed, there are still a few that the DEA has yet to deprive us of: like laughing gas and coca wine -- although the DEA's job appears to be to remove every decent mind improving drug from the market -- and indeed, as I write, the feds are trying to treat laughing gas as a "drug" -- which means a politicially damned substance.
+For even though most psychoactive drugs have been outlawed, there are still a few that the DEA has yet to deprive us of: like laughing gas and coca wine -- although the DEA's job appears to be to remove every decent mind improving drug from the market -- and indeed, as I write, the feds are trying to treat laughing gas as a 'drug' -- which means a politically damned substance.

 Materialism

-Materialist scientists collaborate with the drug war by refusing to see glaringly obvious drug benefits.
+And so materialist scientists collaborate with the drug war by refusing to see glaringly obvious drug benefits.
 They acknowledge only those benefits that they believe are visible under a microscope.
 The Hindu religion would not exist today had materialist scientists held soma to such a standard.
 But that's the absurd pass to which prohibition eventually brings us in a society wherein materialist science is the new god: scientists are put in charge of deciding whether we are allowed to imagine new religions or not.

 This materialist bias is inspired in turn by behaviorism, the anti-indigenous doctrine of JB Watson that makes the following inhumane claim: